 Lima Bean and Potato Enchiladas with Hatch Green Chile Sauce!
 Oh, yes, you did just read “lima bean” and “enchiladas” in the same sentence.
 Your enchilada life will never be the same!

-We recently planted our garden and with it came the realization we better “get on it” and finish some things from last year.
+We recently planted our garden and with it came the realization we better finish some things from last year.
 Our garden will once again be producing like crazy and one should never “file” things by year in a freezer.

 You.
 Want.
 These.
 Enchiladas.

 For more great vegetarian Southwestern and Mexican-inspired recipes, be sure to try my:

 - Sheet Pan Quesadillas with Sweet Potatoes, Poblanos and Black Beans with Chipotle Sour Cream